stesie/geierlein/chrome/content/lib/forge/README.md

   },
   connected: function(connection) {
     console.log('[tls] connected');
-    // prepare some data to send
+    // prepare some data to send (note that the string is interpreted as
+    // 'binary' encoded, which works for HTTP which only uses ASCII, use
+    // forge.util.encodeUtf8(str) otherwise
     client.prepare('GET / HTTP/1.0\r\n\r\n');
   },
   tlsDataReady: function(connection) {